Listen to the Bishop's address, the Convention sermon, view the videos and the convention photo album in the Convention media collection..

 Called to be Change Agents; Bishop Gadsden Preaches

 The Rt.
 Rev. Alphonza Gadsden, Bishop Ordinary of the Diocese of the Southeast of the Reformed Episcopal Church, was the guest preacher Friday evening.
 “God has called us to be change agents,” he said.
 Gadsden stressed that Christians had an obligation to carry the message to the world around them.
+Download a printed version of the sermon.
+Listen to the sermon.

 Greetings and Messages of Support